Published on: December 12, 2024

 Should I Tell My Divorce Lawyer Everything?
 (And What Happens if You Don’t)

 Divorce is never easy.
 It is fraught with emotion and extremely personal.
 And sometimes, there are things you may want to keep to yourself when going through the throes of divorce.
-But when you hire a divorce lawyer, you are hiring your staunchest legal advocate.
+However, one of the things to avoid during a divorce is withholding information from your legal representative.
+When you hire a divorce lawyer, you are hiring your staunchest legal advocate.
 If you keep information from that legal representative, it can hurt you in the end.
-Hiring a NYC divorce lawyer means that you are hiring someone that you must trust enough to share the good, the bad, and the ugly with.
+Hiring a skilled NYC divorce lawyer means that you are hiring someone that you must trust enough to share the good, the bad, and the ugly with.

 Disclosure is Key